Street – place used by people to satisfy their needs. How do we act at the street?

 -That’s a crazy thing. – said Ethan.

--That professor must be insane when he did like that. – Ashley commented.
+-That professor must be insane when he did like that. – Andrea commented.

 -They had what to talk about.